 Registration is online.
-After you have been registered by the graduate registrar, you can make changes to your schedule.
+After you have been registered by our registrar, you can make changes to your schedule.

-Visit the College's portal, my.wm.edu.
-Through this portal, you can access your WMApps email, Blackboard, and Banner - the student system that provides your student record, allows you to register, etc.
+Visit the university's portal, my.wm.edu.
+Through this portal, you can access your G Suite email, Blackboard, and Banner - the student system that provides your student record, allows you to register, etc.

-**If you previously attended William and Mary and already have a 6 character WMuserid, You do not need to follow the instructions above.
-Your userid will remain the same.
+**If you previously attended William & Mary and already have a 6 character W&M Username, you do not need to follow the instructions above.
+Your username will remain the same.
 Your password should remain the same as it was previously.
 If you need to have it reset, contact the Help Desk at 221-HELP.

 Additional instructions for the actual registration process are listed on the Registrar's website.
 Please let us know if you are having problems with this process.
 The School of Education, NOT the University Registrar's Office, will assist you with any issues you may encounter.
-Our graduate registrar is Gwendolyn Pearson.
+Our graduate registrar is [[trgainer, Tammy Gainer]].
 She can be reached by email or at 757-221-2316.